tfabris/BlueGigaEmpeg/README.md

 - If the pairing doesn't work the first time, also try initiating pairing from the car stereo AFTER the blue LED on the BlueGigaEmpeg module goes out.
 Look for the device "empeg Car" and pair it.

+- If the pairing still doesn't work, try turning off the car stereo completely (turn off car ignition) and removing power from the empeg, then reapplying power to everything and trying again.

 - When the pairing is completed, set the volume.
 With the car stereo volume still turned down to a low level, turn the volume on the empeg Car front